7 Secrets to Daily Standup Success

 0.)
 Set Ruthless Expectations for Time, Attendance, and Duration

 Standups should generally be no more than 15 minutes.
 Fifteen-point-zero minutes.
 If you schedule your meeting to start at 9:00, it starts at the stroke of 9:00.
 Not 9:01.
 Be on time!
 The meeting ends at 9:15.
 Not 9:16.

-It is everyone's job to keep the meeting to a strict time limit.
-Meetings that drag on getting a bad reputation as time-wasters.
-Strictly adhering to the time of the meeting also sets an expectation for the meetings for the rest of the day.
+It is everyone’s job to keep the meeting to a strict time limit.
+Meetings that drag on get a bad reputation as time-wasters.
+Strictly adhering to the meeting time also sets an expectation for the meetings for the rest of the day.
 Meetings are expected to start and stop on time.
 This timeliness also shows that a default length of 30 minutes is too long.
 It reinforces that the team can have short meetings that are both focused and effective.

 Having a mixed bag of teams show up to the Standup is not helpful.
 Subgroups will form and want to chat while others are giving status.
-Folks may be inclined to ask questions that are more of a distraction than informative.
+Folks may be inclined to ask more of a distraction than informative questions.